-- The information included in this information statement about NewCo, including the Combined Financial Statements of AUS, assumes the completion of all of the transactions referred to in this information statement in connection with the separation and distribution. - References in this information statement to "NewCo," "we," "our," "our company" and "the company" refer to Epic NewCo, Inc., a Delaware corporation, and its subsidiaries. - References in this information statement to "Aramark" refer to Aramark, a Delaware corporation, and its consolidated subsidiaries, including AUS, prior to completion of the separation, unless the context otherwise requires or unless otherwise specified. - References in this information statement to "AUS" refer to Aramark Uniform Services ("AUS"), a full-service employee uniform solution, including design, sourcing and manufacturing, delivery, cleaning and maintenance on a contract basis. - References in this information statement to the "Aramark Business" refer to Aramark's businesses other than AUS, which includes Aramark's Food and Support Services United States ("FSS United States") segment and Food and Support Services International ("FSS International") segment.
+- The information included in this information statement about Vestis, including the Combined Financial Statements and unaudited Condensed Combined Financial Statements of AUS, assumes the completion of all of the transactions referred to in this information statement in connection with the separation and distribution. - References in this information statement to "Vestis," "we," "us," "our," "our company" and "the company" refer to Vestis Corporation, a Delaware corporation, and its subsidiaries, unless the context otherwise requires or as otherwise specified. - References in this information statement to "Aramark" refer to Aramark, a Delaware corporation, and its consolidated subsidiaries, including AUS, prior to completion of the separation, unless the context otherwise requires or as otherwise specified. - References in this information statement to "AUS" refer to Aramark Uniform Services ("AUS"), a full-service employee uniform solution, including design, sourcing and manufacturing, delivery, cleaning and maintenance on a contract basis. - References in this information statement to the "Aramark Business" refer to Aramark's businesses other than AUS, which includes Aramark's Food and Support Services United States segment and Food and Support Services International segment.

-- References in this information statement to the "separation" refer to the separation of AUS from Aramark's other businesses and the creation, as a result of the distribution, of an independent, publicly traded company, NewCo, to hold the assets and liabilities associated with AUS after the distribution. - References in this information statement to the "distribution" refer to the distribution by Aramark of [] of NewCo's issued and outstanding shares of common stock to Aramark stockholders as of the close of business on the record date for the distribution. - References in this information statement to NewCo's per share data assume a distribution ratio of [] shares of NewCo common stock for every share of Aramark common stock - References in this information statement to NewCo's historical assets, liabilities, products, businesses or activities generally refer to the historical assets, liabilities, products, businesses or activities of AUS as the business was conducted as part of Aramark prior to the completion of the separation. - NewCo's fiscal year ends on the Friday nearest September 30 in each year.
-When this information statement refers to NewCo's fiscal years, it uses the word "fiscal" and the year number, as in "fiscal 2022," which refers to NewCo's fiscal year ended September 30, 2022.
+- References in this information statement to the "separation" refer to the separation of AUS from Aramark's other businesses and the creation, as a result of the distribution, of an independent, publicly traded company, Vestis, to hold the assets and liabilities associated with AUS after the distribution. - References in this information statement to the "distribution" refer to the distribution by Aramark of all of Vestis' issued and outstanding shares of common stock (other than a number of shares of Vestis common stock (less than 1% of Vestis' issued and outstanding shares of common stock upon the distribution) which may be contributed to a donor advised fund in order to fund charitable contributions) to Aramark stockholders as of the close of business on the record date for the distribution. - References in this information statement to Vestis' per share data assume a distribution ratio of one share of Vestis common stock for every two shares of Aramark common stock - References in this information statement to Vestis' historical assets, liabilities, products, businesses or activities generally refer to the historical assets, liabilities, products, businesses or activities of AUS as the business was conducted as part of Aramark prior to the completion of the separation. - Vestis' fiscal year ends on the Friday nearest September 30 in each year.
+When this information statement refers to Vestis' fiscal years, it uses the word "fiscal" and the year number, as in "fiscal 2022," which refers to Vestis' fiscal year ended September 30, 2022.